undercoverturbo/Modded-MC-Server/README.md

           <li>Click save!</li>
         </ol>
       </li>
-      <li>Run your forge minecraft installation once and open the mods folder, by clicking on "Mods" -> "Open mods folder" in-game.</li>
+      <li>Run your forge minecraft installation once (click play) and open the mods folder, by clicking on "Mods" -> "Open mods folder" in-game.</li>
       <li><b>Quit the game now!</b></li>
       <li>Download this repo as zip or clone it to any folder you like.
 You can delete this later!</li>
       <li>If you downloaded it as a zip, unzip it to any folder you like.
 You can delete this later!</li>